 On glorious warm sunny days and relaxing summer evenings, an unloved balcony, no matter its size, is a tragic sight.
 So if you are currently using yours as a graveyard for dead plants or broken outdoor furniture, listen up.
-Here are the very best ideas for transforming your neglected outdoor space into an irresistible space perfect for relaxing and entertaining.Continue to 2 of 25 below.
+There are dozens of great ideas for transforming a neglected outdoor space into an irresistible hangout for relaxing and entertaining.Continue to 2 of 25 below.

 02 of 25

 Double Duty Furniture and Affordable Decking

 The typical apartment balcony has a concrete floor that is devoid of personality.
 Fortunately, you can spruce up a boring slab with interlocking deck tiles.
-They are very easy to install—to do merely snap all the pieces together.
+They are very easy to install by simply snapping the pieces together.
 And if you are a renter, you should know they are a cinch to remove.

 Here, Jana Wind, the DIY blogger behind the German blog Bekleidet used reasonably inexpensive wood decking by IKEA to cover her tiny balcony.
-Called RUNNEN, you can pick up a package of tiles for $30.
-It will include enough pieces to cover nine square feet.
+The tiles are called RUNNEN; a package (about $25) includes enough pieces to cover 9 square feet.

 There are a few more decorating ideas worth borrowing from Jana's balcony.
 Our favorite is the small storage bench on the upper left.
-She uses it to hide her mini barbecue grill and potting soil and even better it is big enough to sit two people.
-See the little dining table?
-It folds down to create more leg roomContinue to 3 of 25 below.
+She uses it to hide her mini barbecue grill and potting soil.
+Even better, it is big enough to sit two people.
+The little dining table folds down to create more leg room.Continue to 3 of 25 below.

 03 of 25